kahole/lisp_in_js/README.md

 Interesting case with `map`.
 Not builtin to either interpreter, Lives in store of level-1 interpreter, meaning it's a variable in level.
 Could be interesting having it as a builtin in only lisp2.

+- Implement lift and sink(?)
+Can manipulate the interpreter while its running.
+Going up a level the language will have changed.

 ### Roadmap <a name="roadmap"></a>

 - Quoted lists (?)